jorrizza/sinatra-mvc/README.md

 Static Files
 ------------

-Static files are served from the `public/` directory.
+By default, static files are served from the `public/` directory.
 If you create a file at `public/css/site/main.css`, the HTTP request to `/public/css/site/main.css` will serve that file.
 You're completely free to specify your own directory structure.